S528763/MR_International_football/README.md

 ### Big Data Solutions
 1. For each team, how many wins as a home team?
+    #### Story :
+    Our goal is to derive statistics related to number of wins, loss and draws while playing as a home team.
+To accomplish this, first we designed a mapper which list the home team and there respective scores for the match.
+We sort the list generated from the mapper output.
+After the sorting we aggregated the for each team and determined the number of total winns,loss and draws as a Home team.

+    #### Data Flow
     * Mapper input : 1872-11-30,Scotland,England,0,0,Friendly,Glasgow,Scotland
     * Mapper Output / Reducer Input :   Scotland,0,0
     * Reducer Output : Scotland   11
     * Kind of chart : Pie chart (Home vs Away wins)

+    #### Graphs

 2. For each tournament, how many matches were played?
     * Mapper input : 1872-11-30,Scotland,England,0,0,Friendly,Glasgow,Scotland
     * Mapper Output / Reducer Input :   Friendly,1872-11-30,Scotland